sendgrid/sendgrid-php/README.md

 $result = $sendgrid->report($report);
 ```

 You can get Spam Reports, Blocks, Bounces, Invalid Emails, and Unsubscribes as defined in the [SendGrid Web API](https://sendgrid.com/docs/API_Reference/Web_API/index.html).
-Parameters are chainable to the method.
-The get action is used unless otherwise specified.
+Actions and parameters are chainable to the method.
+The get action is inferred by default.

-For example, this GET request hast a date action.
+For example, this GET request has a date parameter.

 	https://api.sendgrid.com/api/spamreports.get.json?api_user=your_sendgrid_username&api_key=your_sendgrid_password&date=1